jakirseu/SugerCafe-E-Commerce-App-SwiftUI/README.md

+## Complete iOS E-Commerce Shopping App in SwiftUI with Stripe & Apple Pay Integration
-### This is a demo project for showing the essential steps of a Shopping App using SwiftUI.
+### This is a demo project for showing the essential steps of developing a Shopping App using SwiftUI.

-We have implemented Payment Gate using Stripe.
+We have implemented Payment Gateway using Stripe.
 Also implemented Apple Pay for using Apple Wallet.
 You can get the tutorial of this project from [DevSwiftly.com](https://devswiftly.com/complete-e-commerce-app-in-swiftui-with-stripe-apple-pay/)

 **Screenshots:**
 <p float="left">